hagerstown/comprehensive-plan/content/02-introduction/04-community-input.md

 # Community Input

 Community input is a vital component of the Comprehensive Plan, as it provides valuable insight into the strengths, goals, wants and needs of the Hagerstown community.

-Community input was collected by the Plan Commission through surveys and public meetings.
+The Hagerstown Plan Commission has collected community input through both surveys and public meetings.
 The results of this input provide direction for future goals and action plans.

 ##Survey Responses

 Surveys were distributed to Hagerstown residents via email, social media, postal mail, and various town locations such as the IGA grocery store, Nettle Creek Hardware store, and the Hagerstown-Jefferson Township Library.

 **Survey Questions**